 In some cases reactions are so severe that patients report 'brain zaps' - these are electrical shock sensations in the brain which may extend down the body.

-It can take many months or years to come off antidepressants safely.
+It can take many months or years to come off antidepressants safely and many report that when they suffer withdrawal symptoms they are told by their doctors that their depression is returning.

 The Royal College of Psychiatrists have published a guide - Stopping Antidepressants.